Hiccup246/Thunderbots-AVC2016/README.md

 * Write code to navigate junctions
 * Write code to make 90degree turns and navigate dead ends
 * Test all code and make sure it is presentable in week 5
+*
+## Week 4 review:
+* Code written for quadrants 2 and 3, but require more testing
+* Network code written but requires testing (Lab Time)
+* Minor Hardware issues fixed

+## Week 5 goals:
+* Test and run code, validate each quadrant
+* Refining any software issues
+* Testing PID
+* Eliminating any possilbe hardware faults

+## Week 5 review:
+* Reviewed software and hardware, making everything up to standard.
+* Completed the trial and passsed with 75.5% (Quadrants 1, 2, and 3, with a partial into quardant 4).
+* Reviewed hardware and was deducted 3% due to minor discrepencies to Hardware design.